Shreyas20/Analyzing-Data-Scientist/README.md

 # Analyzing-Data-Scientist
-Analyzed of various people working or seeking to work in data science field and producted their salaries
+Analysis of various people working or seeking to work in data science field and predicted their salaries

 Link to kaggle dataset: